 There are different approaches and techniques used for financial modelling depending at which stage the projections are made.
 Most of the methods can be easily applied in excel and from there further updated and upgraded throughout the process.
 Since financial projections are the basic part of the business modelling, the eFinancialModelsCanvas method is a good base to start with as it helps to analyse business from a financial modelling point of view.
+Read more about this method here.
 The financial modelling examples can be based on different models, from financial statements (balance sheets) and forecasting to merger and acquisition model (M&A), asset and liability financial models (ALM), capital budgeting, IPO model and others.
 More in-depth financial projections may require accountancy and financial analyst skills, therefore, the expertise in the field and the knowledge on the most appropriate financial modelling methods to be used correspondingly.
+Some of the examples and the templates can be found here.